jasonhemann/20FA-2800/schedule.md

  | 12/7/20  | Mon.   | Relational Interpreters                                                                                                                   |                                      |             |                                                         | HW13                |                                            |
  | 12/9/20  | Wed.   | What you could have learned in this class                                                                                                 |                                      |             |                                                         |                     |                                            |

-## Project

-	Fits in where?
-	Fair to assign and demand working on while HW ongoing?